Market share liability: Origins

+Requirements

-RequirementsSindell laid out the requirements for applying the doctrine of market share liability:
+Sindell laid out the requirements for applying the doctrine of market share liability:

 First, the defendants in court must constitute substantially all of the market.
 This is a distinguishing factor from alternative liability that requires that all of the defendants be in court (See Summers v.
 Tice).
 Having "substantially all" of the market makes it more likely that the actual wrongdoer will be in court.
 A main reason for not requiring all of the relevant market is that as time passes, some manufacturers drop out of the market, and it would raise the bar for the plaintiff too high.
 Also if all defendants were present, then market share liability would be unnecessary, because the plaintiff would be able to apply the doctrine of alternative liability to put the burden of proving causation onto the defendants.

 Second, the products must be fungible (i.e. interchangeable—they must be of the same composition).
 For example, in Skipworth v.
 Lead Industries Association, 690 A.2d 169 (Pa.
 1997), the Pennsylvania Supreme Court held that the lead paint the defendants sold to not be fungible because the paints had lead pigments containing different chemical formulations, different amounts of lead, and differed in potential toxicity.

 Third, the defendants (potential tortfeasors) must all have been in the market within the specific timeframe surrounding the incident.

 Fourth, the inability to point to a specific tortfeasor must not be the plaintiff's fault.
 This is particularly relevant in the pharmaceuticals context, as most plaintiffs are prescribed generic drugs and thus have no knowledge of who manufactured the product.